Linguistic Structure from a Bottleneck on Sequential Information Processing: Results

-The following simulations, in which we calculate excess entropy exactly, show that languages that minimize excess entropy have the following properties: (1) they factorize their source distribution into approximately independent components, and (2) they express these components systematically and locally in strings.
+The following simulations show that when languages minimize predictive information, they express approximately independent features systematically and locally in a way that corresponds to words and phrases in natural language.

-\paragraph{Systematic expression of independent components} We consider a world with 8 possible meanings, and all possible one-to-one languages that map these meanings onto length-3 strings with alphabet $\{\texttt{a}, \texttt{b}\}$.
-We set up a source distribution in which each meaning intuitively consists of three parts, that is, it consists of three independent components:

-with $\varepsilon=.05$.
-One can think of this source as representing three independent flips of weighted coins.
-Figures~\ref{fig:sim_figures}B and~\ref{fig:sim_figures}C show that the minimum excess entropy is achieved by all and only languages that are systematic with respect to the independent components of the source: that is, when the strings have parts that correspond systematically to each coinflip.
+\paragraph{Systematic expression of independent features} Consider a set of meanings consisting of the outcomes of three weighted coinflips.
+In a natural systematic language, we would expect each string to have contiguous `words' corresponding to the outcome of each individual coin, whereas a holistic language would have no such structure, as shown in the examples in Fig.~\ref{fig:coin-sims}A. It turns out that, for these example languages, the natural systematic one has lower predictive information, as shown in Fig.~\ref{fig:coin-sims}B. In fact, among all possible unambiguous length-3 binary languages, predictive information is minimized in all and only the systematic languages, as shown in Fig.~\ref{fig:coin-sims}C.

-Intuitively, the reason systematic languages minimize excess entropy here is that they produce strings whose probabilities factorize in the same way as the source distribution, that is:

-Because the independent components are expressed separately, there is no statistical dependence among symbols in the string, so excess entropy is minimized.
-In general, if a source distribution admits a factorization into independent components, then a language which minimizes excess entropy will detect those components and express them systematically.
-A formal proof of this property is found in SI~Appendix~A.
+Intuitively, the reason systematic languages minimize predictive information here is that the features of meaning expressed in each individual letter are independent of each other, and so there is no statistical dependence among letters in the string.
+The general pattern is that an unambiguous language that minimizes predictive information will find features that have minimal mutual information and express them systematically.
+See SI~Appendix~A for formal arguments to this effect.